 See Our Cosmetic Dentists Every Six Months

-During a teeth cleaning, one of our dental hygienists will remove plaque and tartar.
-Our dentists also use these appointments to check the condition of your veneers.
+Our Holland cosmetic dentists also use these appointments to check the condition of your veneers.

 This blog post has been updated.